Sickness absence

 The Nordic region tightens sick leave rules

-(Feb 09, 2010) One of the pillars of Nordic welfare systems is the right to sickness pay.
+One of the pillars of Nordic welfare systems is the right to sickness pay.
 But should employees enjoy the same pay whether or not they are at work?
 Who decides how long a person can be off sick?
 What kind of contact should the worker maintain with the employer?
-These questions are fueling a heated debate in several Nordic countries.
-Nordic Labour Journal takes a closer look at new measures and rules being tightened.
+These questions are fuelling a heated debate in several Nordic countries.
+We take a closer look at new measures and rules being tightened.

 Focus on ill health means less absence